mkulDev/Post-Management-App/README.md

 The **Post Management App** is designed to showcase how to build a modern web application using React and Redux.
 It demonstrates the base concepts for further implementation.

 ## Technologies Used
-React
+-React
-Redux
+-Redux
-Typescript
+-Typescript
-JSONPlaceholder: A fake online REST API for testing and prototyping.
+-JSONPlaceholder: A fake online REST API for testing and prototyping.

 ### Installation